Middle School Curriculum

 Grade 6

 In this course, sixth grade students begin to develop the foundational skills needed for analysis, writing, speaking, and critical thinking at the middle school level.
 Each quarter will center on one anchor text from different genres (traditional prose novel, graphic novel, nonfiction story, and drama) along with supplementary texts to practice the building of background knowledge and synthesis of multiple sources of information.
-Written compositions will focus on the production of 1-paragraph analytical responses and also some creative writing exercises.
+Written compositions will focus on the production of 1-paragraph analytical responses and some creative writing exercises.
 Grammar instruction will emphasize the 20 ways of using a comma.
 Vocabulary development includes a daily emphasis on Latin roots and their meanings.

 Topics covered: